-What options do we have if there is a funding shortfall?
+What options do we have?

-Resolving a funding shortfall involves several steps:
+Resolving the funding shortfall involves several steps:

 - 1. Improving asset knowledge so that data accurately records the asset inventory, how assets are performing and when assets are not able to provide the required service levels, - 2.
 Improving our efficiency in operating, maintaining, replacing existing and constructing new assets to optimise life cycle costs, - 3.
-Identifying and managing risks associated with providing services from infrastructure, - 4.
-Making trade-offs between service levels and costs to ensure that the community receives the best return from infrastructure, - Identifying assets surplus to needs for disposal to make saving in future operations and maintenance costs - 6.
+Identifying and managing risks associated with providing services from infrastructure,

+- Making trade-offs between service levels and costs to ensure that the community receives the best return from infrastructure, - 5.
+Identifying assets surplus to needs for disposal to make saving in future operations and maintenance costs - 6.
 Consulting with the community to ensure that transport services and costs meet community needs and are affordable, - 7.
-Developing partnership with other bodies, where available to provide services; - 8.
-Seeking additional funding from governments and other bodies to better reflect a 'whole of government' funding approach to infrastructure services.
+Developing partnership with other bodies, where available to provide services; - Seeking additional funding from governments and other bodies to better reflect a 'whole of government' funding approach to infrastructure services.